How is Hardwood Lumber Measured?

 Pieces x Width (in) x Thickness (in) x Length (ft) / 12 = Board Feet

 When calculating board feet, if the numbers seem high then check your formula to ensure you used the correct measurements (feet or inches) for each dimension.
 Then ensure you divided by 12 or 144.
-You divide by 144 when all of the dimensions are in inches.
+You divide by 144 when all of the lumber dimensions are in inches.

 The Quarter System: The Lumber Says 5/4.
 What does that Mean?